simgrid/simgrid/docs/source/app_smpi.rst

 If you get short on memory (the whole app is executed on a single node when simulated), you should have a look at the SMPI_SHARED_MALLOC and SMPI_SHARED_FREE macros.
-It allows to share memory areas between processes: The purpose of these macro is that the same line malloc on each process will point to the exact same memory area.
+It allows one to share memory areas between processes: The purpose of these macro is that the same line malloc on each process will point to the exact same memory area.
 So if you have a malloc of 2M and you have 16 processes, this macro will change your memory consumption from 2M*16 to 2M